-- Interactive presentations that provided a synthesis of the core concepts of each week; - Pre-recorded guest lectures that simultaneously depicted the video and audio of the guest speaker along with the PowerPoint slides; - Optional and required readings to complement the presentations; - Case studies providing restoration examples in Panama and Mexico;

-- Two optional discussion sections conducted live with guest experts; - Weekly short answer assignments which evaluated the participant's understanding of the content; and - Discussion forums for individual and group work towards the creation of a final project: a preliminary management plan for restoration on a site of professional interest.
+- Interactive presentations that provided a synthesis of the core concepts of each week; - Pre-recorded guest lectures that simultaneously depicted the video and audio of the guest speaker, along with the PowerPoint slides; - Optional and required readings to complement the presentations; - Case studies providing restoration examples from Colombia, Costa Rica, Mexico, and Panama; - Optional discussion sections conducted live with guest experts; - Weekly short answer assignments, which evaluated the participant's understanding of the content; and - Discussion forums for individual and group work towards the creation of a final project: a preliminary management plan for restoration on a site of professional interest.

-In addition to the discussion forum, the work toward the final project included one site visit, feedback from the guest expert, the peer-to-peer exchange of drafts, and literature searches using ELTI's Tropical Native Species Reforestation Information Clearinghouse (reforestation.elti.org).
+In addition to the discussion forum, participants also had to complete the following assignments for the final project: one site visit, feedback from the guest expert, the peer-to-peer exchange of drafts, and literature searches using ELTI's Tropical Native Species Reforestation Information Clearinghouse (reforestation.elti.org).
 At the end of the course, each participant who completed all of the course requirements received a certificate of participation.